-The dose is usually taken once a day before breakfast or at least 10 to 14 hours before bedtime if you are using sustained-release capsules.
+If you are using sustained-release capsules, the dose is normally taken every day before breakfast or at best 10 to 14 hours before bedtime.
 Swallow the medication whole.
 Do not crush or chew sustained-release capsules.
-Doing so can release every one of the drug simultaneously, increasing the possibility of unwanted effects.
+Doing so can release all with the drug at once, increasing the chance of unwanted effects.

 In the US -

 Airmail: 2-3 business weeks

-Airmail: 2-3 business weeks, EMS: 3-8 business days.
+Airmail: 2-3 weeks, EMS: 3-8 business days.